gracenng/gracenng/README.md

   🌱 I'm a fourth year Computer Engineering student at UWaterloo.
 I'm interested in security, distributed infrastructure and political economics.
 I'm active in Kubernetes open-source, specifically in the release process and the security self-assessment subproject.

-  🌱 I'm looking for New Grad roles starting September 2024 ✨

   🔭 Currently working on:

-    > Improving the Release Team @ Kubernetes
+    > Improving the Release Team @ Kubernetes ✨
     > Reading 25 books in 2024
     > Sending V4's in bouldering 🧗‍♀️